 A supplementary exam is used as a substitute if a student failed to pass the actual exam.

-Students of Soran University must comply with the requirements and obey the exam committee rules and regulation for each assessment item failing to do so is misconduct.
+Students of Soran University must comply with the requirements and obey the exam committee rules and regulation for each assessment item failing to do so is considered misconduct.

 Degree and Diploma Certificates: